UPDATED JUNE 16, 2025

 Some outdoor LCD based displays offer poor off angle viewing.
 Those that employ infrared (IR) and/or ultraviolet (UV) optical filters on the cover glass in front of the LCD to combat overheating from solar exposure can look like red or blue mirrors, totally obscuring the displayed image when viewed off angle.
 Other LCD products may also use optical films in their backlight to achieve higher on-axis image luminance while sacrificing off-axis luminance and image contrast.

-Realistically, today’s highest resolution direct view RGB LEDs range from 1.2 to 2.5 mm pitch.
+Realistically, today’s highest resolution, semi-outdoor rated, direct view RGB LEDs range from 0.9 to 2.5 mm pitch.
+Mini/micro RGB LEDs are available in pixel pitches down to 0.5 mm.
+However, factors such as power consumption, price, brightness, outdoor capability, and limited longevity make them poorly suited for outdoor applications.
 This means that for street level displays, direct view LEDs cannot achieve FHD or UHD resolutions.
 The image will look very pixelated or grainy.

 4. Power & Cost

-The tighter the direct-view RGB LED pitch, the lower the luminance (darker image quality), the higher the product cost, and higher the power consumption.
-Both power and costs go up roughly as the square of the difference in LED pitch (i.e., dropping the LED pitch from 2.5 to 1.2mm will increase both power and cost by approximately (2.5/1.2)^2 = 4.34 x).
-Costs and power for the direct view RGB LED displays will range from 2X to 4X times as much as a BoldVu® LCD product.
+The tighter the direct-view RGB LED pitch, the lower the luminance, resulting in darker image quality.
+It also increases product cost and power consumption.
+Both power and costs go up roughly as the square of the difference in LED pitch.
+For example, dropping the LED pitch from 2.5 mm to 1.2 mm increases both power and cost by approximately (2.5/1.2)².
+Costs and power for direct-view mini/micro RGB LED displays can range from 2x to 4x higher.
+This is compared to a BoldVu® LCD product.

-Direct view RGB mini-LED displays are still relatively immature as a technology and industry.
+Direct view mini/micro RGB LED displays are still relatively immature as a technology and industry.
 RGB LEDs are prone to individual red, green or blue failed, stuck on or stuck off pixels.
 Stuck off is not too offensive, until they become clustered or excessive, as they are black.
-Stuck on is another story, particularly at night, as they are stuck typically at full brightness.
+Stuck-on pixels create a bigger problem, especially at night, when they run at full brightness.

-RGB LED displays are formed by many small blocks or tiles abutted next to each other.
-Each tile must be calibrated to match adjacent tiles in color, luminance, and grey scale.
+Manufacturers build RGB LED displays from many small blocks or tiles placed side by side.
 Poor calibration and/or replacement of individual tiles due to failures over time result in a “patchwork quilt” look to the overall image.

 Even when new and viewed in daylight, as discussed above, the diffuse reflection of RGB direct view LEDs is poor, with degraded black levels, image contrast and color saturation.
 As the direct view RGB display ages the diffuse reflection, and therefore image quality, becomes progressively worse.
 Solar exposure, excess temperatures, oxidation, electrostatic attraction of airborne dust and/or dust deposits left behind from evaporating rainwater degrade the “black” materials surrounding each RGB LED turning them ever lighter shades of grey.